nihole/ACY/README.md

 <h3>Configuration procedure</h3>

-The procedure is simple and mainly consists of three steps: you need to
+The procedure is simple and mainly consists of three steps:

 - fill in the YAML file
 - generate the XML configuration file